 Its vision is that: In focus: Women and the Sustainable Development Goals (SDGs): SDG 5: Gender equality.
 Photo: UNPhoto/Sylvain Lietchti Targets End all forms of discrimination against all women and girls everywhere.

 Malala Yousafzai With the second Global Partnership for Education Pledging Conference being held in Brussels this week, it seems apt to take a look at the bigger picture surrounding UWS’ work.
+As Malala Yousafzai, the Pakistani teenager shot by the Taliban on her way to school in 2012, wrote on Tuesday, ‘What is at the heart of this meeting is the right of all daughters and sons to receive a quality education’.
+UWS plays a part of a worldwide movement calling for an end to global educational inequality.
 Equal Access to Education for Women in Rural Cambodia - The Asia Foundation.
 This year marks the centennial celebration of International Women’s Day, and its theme – promoting equal access for women to education, training, and science and technology – resonates personally for Chroeung Sok Vorn, a rice farmer from Cambodia’s rural Kampong Cham province.

 “I’m a poor widow.
 Even though I have many children, I still encourage all of them to go to school.
 I don’t keep them to work at home.
 In the past, people kept the girls at home.
 They didn’t want the girls to study much.
+Virenra Yang, who is 19, will be the second girl in her family to receive an educational scholarship, and is now attending Western University in Kampong Cham.
 Effective Literacy Programmes › Community Self-prevention Against Trafficking of Women and Children (CSPATWC) Country Profile: Cambodia Programme Overview Cambodia has made impressive progress in reconstructing its educational system which was completely destroyed during the brutal years of Khmer Rouge rule, between 1975 and 1979.